 Quick Answer

-Jefferson Curl is a intermediate mobility exercise that targets your hamstrings and lower back.
+Jefferson Curl is a intermediate mobility exercise that targets your lower back and hamstrings.
 It uses a kettlebells.
-Stand on an elevated surface holding a kettlebell with both hands.
+Stand on an elevated surface with feet hip-width apart holding a kettlebell.

 How to Perform the Jefferson Curl

-Stand on an elevated surface holding a kettlebell with both hands.
+Stand on an elevated surface with feet hip-width apart holding a kettlebell.

-Slowly tuck your chin and roll your spine down one vertebra at a time.
+Tuck your chin to your chest and slowly roll your spine down one vertebra at a time.

-Keep your legs straight and lower the weight toward the floor until you feel a deep stretch.
+Keep your legs straight and allow the weight to pull your torso toward the floor.

-Reverse the motion by rolling back up to the starting position.
+Slowly reverse the movement by stacking your spine back to the starting position.

 Common Mistakes to Avoid